fatfisz/babel-plugin-jsx-svg-inject/README.md

 ## How does it work?

 The plugin searches for a specific prop on JSX Elements (by default it's `'svgName'`) and adds an import to the file for each one.
-The exported value is put in a replacement prop (by default it's `'svgContents'`) and the original prop is removed.
+The exported value is put in an additional prop (by default it's `'svgContents'`).

 The path in the import will be either relative to the processed file or an absolute one (depends on the `root` option).